ZTC for Faculty

 • Check for feedback, reviews, or endorsements of OER and ZTC by your discipline community.

 • Not finding what you are looking for?
-Ask your ZTC Team.
+Ask your ZTC Team or check out more resources on the Cañada ZTC Adopter Program Canvas shell.

 Few existing open educational resources will meet all your instructional needs so you may want to customize the open resources you have selected.
 Consider the following ways you may want to modify the open resources to make it more appropriate for your teaching style:

-• Combine two or more open OERs and package with ZTC materials to create one full course package.
+• Combine two or more open OERs and packages with ZTC materials to create one full course package.

 • Rearrange or remix the content in an open resource.